anmolsjoshi/anmolsjoshi.github.io/_posts/2020-1-28-Pytorch-Dicussions.md

 ---

 I did a deep dive of the discussion forum of PyTorch to find frequently asked questions, tips and tricks, and helpful techniques.
-If you haven't checked it out, here's a link - https://discuss.pytorch.org
+If you haven't checked it out, here's a link - <https://discuss.pytorch.org>

-It's an extremely well moderated forum, I'd really like to thank the following people for their amazing contributions to this forum and helping novices such as me get there start in training neural networks in PyTorch.
+It's an extremely well moderated forum, I'd really like to thank the users for their amazing contributions to this forum and helping novices like me get started with training neural networks.

 ## Exponential Moving Average